 We coordinate and provide educational classes for the Georgia City-County Management Association (GCCMA) that are aligned with the 18 core competencies for ICMA credentialed managers.

 The Georgia City-County Management Association is the recognized affiliate organization of ICMA and is the professional association of appointed administrators servicing cities, counties, regional councils, and other local government in the State of Georgia.
-Their membership includes city and county managers and administrators, directors of regional development centers, and their principal assistants in addition to representatives of the Association County Commissioners of Georgia (ACCG) and the Georgia Municipal Association (GMA).
+Their membership includes city and county managers and administrators, directors of regional development centers, and their principal assistants in addition to representatives of the Association County Commissioners of Georgia (ACCG), Georgia's County Association and the Georgia Municipal Association (GMA).

 GCCMA sponsors two educational conferences for members each year.